 - 3 Diagnosis

 - 5 Is there medication for stress urinary incontinence?

 - 8 What is the recovery time for stress incontinence surgery?

 - 9 At what age does stress incontinence start?

 Symptoms of Stress Urinary Incontinence

-It is quite easy to know if a person has this problem.
-The person with this issue experiences urine leakage while:
+It is pretty easy to know if a person has SUI.
+The person with this issue experiences urinary leakage while:

 - Having sex